 The featured image used in this blog of me and Cameron Evers was taken at the Radisson Blu Hotel in Zambia during tea break at the DCN Africa Launch.
 Cameron Evers is a Senior Analyst for Sub-Saharan Africa at Emergent Risk International (ERI), a US-based global intelligence firm.
 I will tell you more in a bit.

+So, because I had the longest distance to cover among the speakers coming from Sierra Leone to Zambia (over 20 hours flight), I had to be among the first people to leave for Zambia.
 For reasons beyond my control, I was among the last batch to arrive when I was supposed to arrive a day before the event.
 The Asky Airlines from Sierra Leone that was supposed to connect me with Emirates from Ghana to Dubai couldn’t do so because the flight had some issues and couldn’t leave until after a few hours.
 I will write more about my frustrating experience with Asky Airlines in my subsequent blogs, I promise you.

 Arriving in Zambia and after checking in at the hotel, I had already missed out on one of the social activities.
 I felt bad because I wanted to be part of every moment, but this was a bad start for me, the only bad one.